A slightly panicked netball parent approached us on the weekend.

-Take Magpies Netball goaler Gabby Sinclair as an example.
-She didn’t make any state teams on her way through, and constantly missed out or was dropped from teams.
-Now she’s playing SSN.
+Take Magpies Netball goaler Gabby Sinclair as an example (and check out her shooting sessions here!).
+She didn’t make any state teams on her way through, and constantly missed out or was dropped from the teams she was in.
+Now she’s playing Super Netball.
 Melbourne Vixens captain Kate Moloney is another who often talks about missing out on teams as an under-age netballer – and therefore being out of the “pathway”.
 Now she’s a Diamond.

 WHAT CAN WE DO AS COACHES?

-Coaches and clubs can help players and parents by educating them about where they could potentially look to next when it comes to furthering their netball.
+Coaches and clubs can help players and parents by educating them about where they can potentially look to next when it comes to furthering their netball.